Enhance Property Value with Strategic Painting: Tips & ROI Insights

-A home purchase is the largest investment most people will make in their lives.
+A home purchase is the largest investment most people will make.
 And like any other investment, long-term growth is the goal.
-However, there’s no guarantee that your home will increase in real value over time.
-There are a number of factors at play that determine what your home is worth on the real estate market, many of which are out of your control, such as location, current market trends, and more.
-Fortunately, you aren’t completely powerless when it comes to boosting your home’s market price -- keeping your house clean inside and out, maintaining your surfaces, rooms, and features, making incremental improvements and broader renovations -- all of these actions help you retain and increase your home’s allure and integrity.
+However, there’s no guarantee that your home will increase in value over time.
+Several factors determine your home is worth in the real estate market, many of which are out of your control, such as location, current market trends, and more.
+Fortunately, you aren’t completely powerless when it comes to boosting your home’s market price -- keeping your house clean inside and out, maintaining your surfaces, rooms, and features, and making incremental improvements and broader renovations -- all of these actions help you retain and increase your home’s allure and integrity.

 1. Increase Your Home’s Curb Appeal

-While interior painting tends to yield a larger ROI than exterior painting, freshening up your home’s outside surfaces and features has a more immediate and powerful impact on potential buyers.
-After all, your home’s exterior is the first thing any onlooker will see when passing by your property, and its appearance sends a strong message about the state of your home’s interior as well.
-Indeed, real estate analysts have found that a home’s curb appeal can make a big difference in a home’s selling price, noting that home’s with excellent curb appeal sell for 7% more on average than similar homes (i.e. homes in the same neighborhood of similar size and style) with less appealing exteriors.
+While interior painting yields a larger ROI than exterior painting, freshening up your home’s outside surfaces and features has a more immediate and powerful impact on potential buyers.
+After all, your home’s exterior is the first thing any onlooker will see when passing by your property, and its appearance also sends a strong message about the state of your home’s interior.
+Indeed, real estate analysts have found that a home’s curb appeal can make a big difference in a home’s selling price, noting that homes with excellent curb appeal sell for 7% more on average than similar homes (i.e., homes in the same neighborhood of similar size and style) with less appealing exteriors.
 This single-digit percentage might not seem significant, but it might mean the difference between tens of thousands of dollars for some homeowners.

 2. Coat Your Kitchen Cabinets

 When it comes to improving your home’s value, any interior renovation is worthwhile.
 That said, certain rooms may warrant more attention than others.
-Kitchens, for instance, are weighed more heavily than other areas of a home in determining the home’s overall market value.
-In other words, updating your kitchen will often increase your home’s value by a larger margin than updating, say, your living room or bedroom(s).
+Kitchens, for instance, are weighed more heavily than other home areas in determining the home’s overall market value.
+In other words, updating your kitchen will often increase your home’s value by a larger margin than updating your living room or bedroom(s).

 3. Invest in a Better Bathroom

-If kitchens are the most significant interior spaces in terms of selling a home, bathrooms are a close second.
-A moderate bathroom renovation can offer an ROI up to 70%.
-Of course, a worthwhile bathroom update typically involves more than just a fresh coat of paint (i.e. new fixtures, flooring, caulking, etc.).
-That said, the paint portion often makes the biggest difference, especially if you choose your colors strategically.
+If kitchens are the most significant interior spaces for selling a home, bathrooms are a close second.
+A moderate bathroom renovation can offer an ROI of up to 70%.
+Of course, a worthwhile bathroom update typically involves more than just a fresh coat of paint (i.e., new fixtures, flooring, caulking, etc.).
+The paint portion often makes the biggest difference, especially if you choose your colors strategically.
 For instance, interior house painters can tell you that light blues and greys are currently popular bathroom paint colors, and introducing them can increase your home’s overall value.

 4. Don’t Forget the Details

-When envisioning the ways in which you plan on painting your home’s interior and exterior, it can be easy to ignore the finer details.
-You might, for instance, focus so much on repainting your living room’s walls that you forget to touch up your baseboards or moldings, or simply spend less time and energy doing so.
-Even if you don’t think these small elements matter in the grand scheme of things, keep in mind that potential buyers will likely take notice, even if only subconsciously.
+When envisioning how you plan on painting your home’s interior and exterior, it can be easy to ignore the finer details.
+You might, for instance, focus so much on repainting your living room’s walls that you forget to touch up your baseboards or moldings or spend less time and energy doing so.
+Even if you don’t think these small elements matter in the grand scheme of things, remember that potential buyers will likely take notice, even if only subconsciously.
 Something as small as defining the edges of your baseboards, chair rails, door frames, and window trim can separate your home from another one that’s up for sale.
 Such minor improvements might not do much to boost your home’s market price, but they can certainly improve your chances of selling your home.

 5. Consider Color Trends